euc-oss/euc-samples/UEM-Samples/Apps/Google Chrome/README.md

 ## Notes Regarding Workspace ONE Access Cert-based Authentication

-To manage the Certicficate Picker, use the **AutoSelectCertificateForUrls** key and set the Pattern URL to the CAS URL of your Workspace ONE Access Instance:
+To manage the Certicficate Picker, use the **AutoSelectCertificateForUrls** key and set the Pattern URL to the CAS URL of your Omnissa Access Instance:

 - *.workspaceoneaccess.com = <https://cas.workspaceoneaccess.com/>
 - *.vidmpreview.com = <https://cas.vidmpreview.com/>